Ranking Your Local Business: What Are The Best Local Search Ranking Factors?

 One way to do this efficiently is to use an aggregator service, like Infogroup, Neustar, Factual or Axciom.
 These aggregators have partnerships with a variety of high-quality online business directories.
 Once they have all your business information, they will then “push” that information out to citation sites and other key data aggregators.
 Additionally, there are citation services that will actually do all this work for you!
 Getting your online business directory listings “claimed” and optimized can help your local search rankings tremendously so it’s well worth the effort.

 Reputation Marketing: Get as Many 5-Star Reviews as You Can!

 Online reviews are an important SEO component to ranking higher in search engines.
 Not only do online reviews correlate with higher local rankings, but positive reviews can also help you get customers.
-In a recent study by BrightLocal, it was found that 74% of consumers say that positive reviews make them trust a local business more.
+In a recent study by BrightLocal, it was found that 78% of consumers go to, contact, or visit a business’s website after reading positive reviews.

-How do you get reviews from your happy customers?
+But how do you get reviews from your happy customers?
 Just ask!
-It was found that 7 out of 10 customers will leave a review for a business – if the business asks them to!
+It was found that 70% of consumers that are asked to leave reviews go on to do so!

 When you ask a customer to leave a review for your business, be sure to provide the customer the exact URL of your business’ review site preferences (e.g., facebook.com/mybusinessname).
 If a person has to hunt around on Yelp to find your business, they’re less likely to leave the review.
 Don’t make them work for it!